 Step 8 (Also a Step for the User!) – Study the Results…

 …and think about it.
-The SCL utility is just a tool – use your brain!
+The SCL utility is just a tool, do the results make sense.

 App.
 1: Finding Endpoints of the Stress Classification Line (SCL)

 The data is imported from the FEA program in nodal order.
 The nodal order has no relation to the order that the elements are needed for analysis.
 The nodes must be arranged from inside (i) of the model to outside (j).
 The endpoints have to be found, and the nodes ranked from i to j.

 This utility sorts the imported nodes to find the two nodes with the largest distance from all the other imported nodes.
 These nodes are the endpoints i and j.
 The node closer to the origin is assigned as i.

 Note: the use of i as the inside and j as the outside is an arbitrary but convenient notation.
 Identical results will be obtained if i and j are reversed.